sonic-net/SONiC/doc/vxlan/Vxlan_hld.md

 Please refer to the [schema](https://github.com/Azure/sonic-swss/blob/master/doc/swss-schema.md) document for details on value annotations.

 ## 2.2 APP DB
-Two new tables would be introduced to specify routes and tunnel end points in VNET domain.
+Two new tables would be introduced to specify routes and tunnel end points in VNet domain.

 ```
 VNET_ROUTE_TABLE:{{vnet_name}}:{{prefix}}